Advanced Servo Tester

 RC Servo testers today fall into two categories:

-- Take multiple key presses to get to simple functions.
+• Take multiple key presses to get to basic functions.

-The pressure point for this project was the cycling through modes to go between Manual mode and Center mode.
-I have broken control horns and stripped gears from going through Sweep to get to Manual mode.
+The specific frustration that initiated this project was cycling through modes to get between Manual and Center.
+I have broken control horns and stripped gears by cycling through Sweep to reach Manual mode.

-So I built a servo tester that offers more functionality than the cheap ones, but can come in at a price point that is affordable.
+So I built a servo tester that offers more functionality than the low-cost ones, but at a more affordable price than the expensive ones.

 Features